ethan-mace/Algorithms/Sort Array/Python/Combine and Sort/README.md

-Combine and sort arrays using Python
+Combine and sort arrays (ascending) using Python